 New to Quilt Museum Digital:

 NQOF: Wheel of Fortune

-The New Quilts from an Old Favorite contest and exhibition was created by The National Quilt Museum to pay tribute to our quiltmaking heritage, while celebrating the innovation, creativty, and excellence of today’s quilter.
-This contest and exhibition challenges quilt artists to interpet a single traditional quilt block in a work of their original design.
+The New Quilts from an Old Favorite contest and exhibition was created by The National Quilt Museum to pay tribute to our quiltmaking heritage, while celebrating the innovation, creativity, and excellence of today’s quilter.
+This contest and exhibition challenges quilt artists to interpret a single traditional quilt block in a work of their original design.